 “Have a clear understanding of your business model, a well-grounded road map and show us how committed you are.”

-When talking about first negotiations with investors and getting funded, we are talking about the seed stage.
+When we talk about first negotiations with investors and getting funding, we talk about the seed stage.
 This is usually where an accelerator comes into action.

 A start-up accelerator